 Despite how common strokes are, there are a lot of widely believed misconceptions.
 Unfortunately, not knowing the facts can put a person at bigger risk for experiencing a stroke themselves, or, not being able to help someone else who may be experiencing a stroke.

-To help separate fact from fiction, the medical experts at Life Line Screening share the truth about the top misconceptions about stroke:
+Life Line Screening share the truth about the top misconceptions about stroke:

 Misconception: Strokes only happen to older people